-1.3.3 Natural Gas Industry Safety Programs, as outlined by the American Gas Association
+1.3.3 Natural Gas Industry Safety Programs

 ONE Gas is a member of the One Call (811) programs for each state in which it operates.
 These programs facilitate the locating of company gas lines before excavation activity and promote safe digging practices.
 ONE Gas provides additional education and training to promote safe digging practices, through education, training, social media campaigns and customer and excavator communications.
 ONE Gas is also a member of the Common Ground Alliance, a forum that allows stakeholders to collaborate, share best practices, and promote effective damage prevention practices.